subquery/documentation/docs/quickstart/quickstart_chains/aurora.md

-# Aurora Quick Start
+# NEAR Aurora (EVM) Quick Start

+[Aurora](https://aurora.dev) is a next-generation Ethereum compatible blockchain and ecosystem that runs on the NEAR Protocol, and powers the innovations behind Aurora Cloud—the fastest path for Web2 businesses to capture the value of Web3.

+Since SubQuery fully supports NEAR and NEAR Aurora, you can index data from both execution environments in the same SubQuery project and into the same dataset.

 ## Goals

-The goal of this quick start guide is to index transfers and approvals for the Wrapped NEAR smart contract on NEAR Aurora.
+The goal of this quick start guide is to index transfers and approvals for the [Wrapped NEAR smart contract](https://explorer.aurora.dev/address/0xC42C30aC6Cc15faC9bD938618BcaA1a1FaE8501d) on NEAR Aurora.

 ::: warning
 Before we begin, **make sure that you have initialised your project** using the provided steps in the [Start Here](../quickstart.md) section.
 Please initialise an NEAR Aurora project